-I clearly make an embrassed mistake, i think the birthday of John Dickson Car is (30/10) , so i finish the book really quick to chase the deadline. so (30/11) is the real 110th birthday of the Grandmaster of the locked room Mystery.
+I clearly make an embrassed mistake, i think the birthday of John Dickson Car is (30/10), so i finish the book really quick to chase the deadline.
+So, (30/11) is the real 110th birthday of the Grandmaster of the locked room Mystery.
 John Dickson Carr.
 And to celebrate that, JJ from https://theinvisibleevent.wordpress.com/, invite a Carr fans or mystery fiction fans in general to submit something Carr-related.
-And I as a novice reader of Carr legacy, seems like fun to join the festivity. as the beginning for me, I usually start a series chronologically like in Sherlock Holmes, Poirot, and Ellery Queen but I make my exception not to choose “Hag’s Nook”(1933) but prefer “The Case of The Constant Suicide”(1941). though I just finished reading the day before (29/10) D-Day, because some kind of busyness.
+And I as a novice reader of Carr legacy, think it seems like fun to join the festivity. as the beginning for me, I usually start a series chronologically like in Sherlock Holmes, Poirot, and Ellery Queen but I make my exception not to choose “Hag’s Nook”(1933) instead of prefer “The Case of The Constant Suicide”(1941).
+Though I just finished reading the day before (29/10) D-Day, because some kind of busyness.

-In a train heading to Glasgow , Alan Campbell meet in some kind of comedic way with His along time Rival, Kathrin Campbell to find out they are related to the same Campbell family in Scotland, that related to uncertain cause of dead of Angus Campbell.
-After setting up a view of no suicide insurance policy, the body of Angus found in the bottom of the castle, seem that the old man Threw himself from the high tower from the wide open windows.
-The room is simply showing indicate of the suicide, and there was something inside that room which is give a creepy Hocus-Pocus impression.
+In a train heading to Glasgow, Alan Campbell meet in some kind of comedic way with His along time Rival, Kathrin Campbell to find out they are related to the same Campbell family in Scotland, that related to uncertain cause of dead of Angus Campbell.
+After setting up a view of no suicide insurance policy, the body of Angus found in the bottom of the castle, seem that the old man threw himself from the high tower from the wide open windows.
+The room is simply showing indicate of the suicide.
+And there was something inside that room which is give a creepy Hocus-Pocus impression.
 An empty dog carrier box with mysterious unknown content.
-After the appearance of Dr Fell who believed by the family to prove the entire problem in which a suicide or not, another attempt of suicide from the same tower happen, and after that another dead body found inside locked in his cottage .
+After the appearance of Dr Fell who believed by the family to prove the entire problem in which it is a suicide or not, another attempt of suicide from the same tower happen, and after that another dead body found inside locked in his cottag.
 Once again indicated as a suicide.

-This is my first Carr book that I finished.
-My own problem is I’ve know the reputation of JDC before I read it, and make it more subjective standpoint to make a judgment.
-But I try not to do it so.
-Not like my encounter with Master of Suspense Alfred Hitchcock, that I have no idea who the gentleman is but impressed by the opus.
-Same case with Queen.
+This is my first Carr book that i finished.
+My own problem is I’ve know the reputation of JDC before i read it, and make it more subjective standpoint to make a judgment.
+But i try not to do it so.
+Not like my encounter with Master of Suspense Alfred Hitchcock, that i have no idea who the gentleman is but impressed by the opus.
+Same case with Ellery Queen.
 The content first, name after.
-So, I’m afraid to overrated Carr, but I prove I’m wrong.
+So, i’m afraid to overrated Carr, but i prove i’m wrong.
 Carr is that high.